Murder of April Jones: Trial

 Bridger's trial began on 29 April 2013 before Mr Justice Griffith Williams.
 A scientific expert told the court that fragments of human bone consistent with a "younger individual" had been found in the fireplace of Bridger's cottage.
 Blood found in several parts of the cottage was matched to April's DNA, and was enough to convince the police that April had suffered injuries from which she could not have survived—and to persuade the Crown Prosecution Service to charge Bridger with murder.

 In his defence, Bridger claimed that he had accidentally run over April in his car and could not remember disposing of her body due to being under the influence of alcohol and being in a state of panic.
 On 29 May the judge concluded his summing-up, and directed the jury to retire to consider its verdicts.
 On 30 May 2013, Bridger was found guilty of abduction, murder, and perverting the course of justice.
-Later that day, he was sentenced to life imprisonment with a whole life order, having been called a "pathological and glib liar" and "a paedophile" by the judge.
+Later that day, he was sentenced to life imprisonment with a whole life order; the judge described him as a "pathological and glib liar" and "a paedophile" in his sentencing remarks.

 After the verdict, it was revealed that Bridger had confessed to the Strangeways prison chaplain that he had disposed of April's body in the fast-flowing Afon Dulas, which flows past Bridger's house before terminating in the River Dyfi near Machynlleth.
 Dyfed-Powys Police have said they doubt Bridger's claims and believe he scattered April's remains across the countryside near his house.

 In July 2013, several weeks into his sentence, Bridger was attacked in Wakefield prison by an unnamed prisoner with an improvised weapon, resulting in facial and throat injuries, for which he received sutures.
 In December 2013, Bridger commenced an appeal against his whole-life tariff, but dropped the appeal a month later, days before it was due to be heard.